Etievant/NonTargetedHPV/README.md

 # NonTargetedHPV

-Replication of the simulation studies in "Increasing efficiency and reducing bias when assessing HPV vaccination efficacy by using non-targeted HPV strains", by Etievant, Sampson and Gail.
+Replication of the simulation studies in "Increasing efficiency and reducing bias when assessing HPV vaccination efficacy by using non-targeted HPV strains", by Etievant, Sampson and Gail (Biometrics, 2023).
 The methods described in the article are implemented in the file `EstimationFunctions.R`.

 ### Required packages